-Dance With Me

-Director: Cassandra Nicolaou

-Colour, 9 min.
+Dance With Me Director: Cassandra Nicolaou Colour, 9 min.
+A slight, slow mixture of memor

 A slight, slow mixture of memory and dreams exposing a young woman grappling with her cultural background, her ailing mother and her feelings of guilt.
 Rather sleep-inducing...